 - An operator who displays abusive behavior to staff, faculty or students when being asked to correct an illegal parking situation and still fails to correct the problem.

-The Director of Protective Services and Parking Services may, at his/her discretion, review all appeals before they are submitted to the 1st level parking appeals committee.
+Section C: The Director of Protective Services and Parking Services may, at his/her discretion, review all appeals before they are submitted to the 1st level parking appeals committee.
 This review may be done during discussions with parking office personnel.
 Fines may be reduced or appeals approved at this level.
 Appeals not resolved will be forwarded to the appeal committee.

 Membership of the Parking Appeals Committee shall be determined by the following guidelines.